Do Radio Active Galactic Nuclei Reflect X-ray Binary Spectral States?: Discussion

-It is already known that black holes in XRBs and AGN have similar properties such as: the same fundamental plane of black hole activity \citep{Merloni03,Falcke04,Kording06a}, characteristic timescales \citep{McHardy06}, a common BH accretion scheme \citep{Arcodia20}, and evolving jets \citep{Zhu20}.
-However, one of the main current research questions for those studying XRBs and AGN is, do AGN have analogous spectral states to those of XRBs?
-As stated in the introduction, \cite{Kording06b} and \cite{Sobolewska11} suggest that different classes of AGN might correspond to specific spectral states of XRBs.
+It is already known that black holes in XRBs and AGNs have similar properties such as: the same fundamental plane of black hole activity \citep{Merloni03,Falcke04,Kording06a}, characteristic timescales \citep{McHardy06}, a common black hole accretion scheme \citep{Arcodia20}, and evolving jets \citep{Zhu20}.
+However, one of the main current research questions for those studying XRBs and AGNs is whether AGNs have spectral states that are analogous to those of XRBs.
+As stated in the introduction, \cite{Kording06b} and \cite{Sobolewska11} suggest that different classes of AGNs might correspond to specific spectral states of XRBs.
 Recent work by \cite{Fernandez21} has found evidence for this.
-They find that the (a) broad-line Seyferts and about half of the Seyfert 2 population, showing highly excited gas and RQ cores consistent with disc-dominated nuclei, are associated with the soft state of XRBs and (b) the remaining half of Seyfert 2 nuclei and the bright LINERs are associated with the bright hard and intermediate states of XRBs.
+They find that the (a) broad-line Seyferts and about half of the Seyfert 2 population, showing highly excited gas and RQ cores consistent with disk-dominated nuclei, are associated with the soft state of XRBs and (b) the remaining half of Seyfert 2 nuclei and the bright LINERs are associated with the bright hard and intermediate states of XRBs.

-Further, both systems have radio jets, and recently more works have been investigating whether the radio properties of AGN correlate with specific XRB spectral states. \cite{Svoboda17} found that RL sources have on average higher hardness.
+Further, both systems have radio jets, and recently more works have been investigating whether the radio properties of AGNs correlate with specific XRB spectral states. \cite{Svoboda17} found that RL sources have on average higher hardness.
 This suggests that the AGN radio dichotomy of RL and RQ sources could indeed possibly be explained by the evolution of the accretion states.
 Similarly, \cite{Zhu20} found that jetted RL quasars are harder than non-jetted RQ quasars. \cite{Fernandez21} find that RL sources are associated with the hard and RQ sources are associated with the soft state.
 Overall, these recent works provide evidence that AGN radio-loudness does trace different AGN states.